Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Forward and Reverse Transitions

 To clarify the ratio of proto-$B$-coefficient spectra and the role of Eq. (\ref{rGER}), we note that the delta function approximation\cite{RN4110} to the Golden Rule

-is the narrowest member of the class of paired linear functionals $r$ obeying Eq. (\ref{rGER}) discussed in Appendix B. Equality (\ref{rGER}) does not hold for the non-zero width function $r_t$ in the Golden Rule, nor does it hold for any symmetric function, such as a Lorentzian.
-Symmetric functions with a non-zero width do not satisfy detailed balance with Planck blackbody radiation in Eq. (\ref{eq4}).
+is the narrowest member of the class of paired linear functionals $r$ obeying Eq. (\ref{rGER}) discussed in Appendix B. Equality (\ref{rGER}) does not hold for the non-zero width function $r_t$ in the Golden Rule, nor does it hold for any even symmetric function, such as a Lorentzian.
+Even symmetry functions of $(E_{S \eta '} -E_{R \eta } - h\nu_{\textbf{k}})$ with a non-zero width do not satisfy detailed balance with Planck blackbody radiation in Eq. (\ref{eq4}).